Bread and Puppet Theater: Notable contributors

-Conflicts
+Public controversies and protest actions

 2000 Republican National Convention

 Bread & Puppet volunteers were among the 79 people arrested at a warehouse in Philadelphia during the 2000 Republican National Convention.
 The Associated Press reported the scene of the "SWAT-style" raid was broadcast live by news helicopters.
 Years later, the AP explained there "was tense talk (later proved unfounded) of terrorist plots being hatched in the 'puppetista' headquarters, of bomb building and anarchist-fueled mayhem".
 Its report did not include the police's side of the story.

 "A couple of our folks were down there, helping to build puppets", said Linda Elbow, company manager for Bread & Puppet.
 "The cops went into the studio ... arrested people, and took the puppets.
 So, now, puppets are criminals."

 2001 Halloween Parade

 The Bread & Puppet Theater is a regular participant in New York's Village Halloween Parade, noted for its use of giant puppets.
 In 2001, Bread & Puppet did not march in the parade.
 The theater's plans that year included a presentation protesting the War in Afghanistan.
 The Halloween parade was to occur fifty days after and 1.5 miles away from the September 11, 2001, attack on the World Trade Center.
 It was this attack which was the pretext for starting the war which Bread & Puppet Theater was protesting, and the company's "anti-war stance" reportedly "already placed it at odds with some New Yorkers", according to Dan Bacalzo of TheaterMania.com.
 Many of the parade's macabre elements were suspended that year by its director Jeanne Fleming.
 It was not known until October 25 whether it would even take place.

 Linda Elbow commented, "We certainly weren't saying 'Hooray for the terrorists.'
 We were saying, 'Look what you're doing to the people of Afghanistan.
 An unattributed quote in Bacalzo's report — "What you're bringing, we don't want" — suggests it was the group's selection of material that was unwelcome, not the group itself.
 The report did not make it clear how the decision was made, or who made it; the incident was included as secondary background material in a piece publicizing an upcoming Bread & Puppet show.
 Fleming, who was not interviewed by Bacalzo (but is quoted as if she was), says that Bread & Puppet was not "disinvited", adding that it was she who first invited the company to march in the parade when she took over as organizer.

 In December 2001 the theater returned to New York with The Insurrection Mass with Funeral March for a Rotten Idea: A Special Mass for the Aftermath of the Events of September 11th.
 It was presented at Theater for the New City, and billed as "a nonreligious service in the presence of several papier-mâché gods".
 "Insurrection masses" are a common format for the Bread & Puppet Theater, as are such "funerals", though the "rotten" ideas change.